 Eastern Maine Community College's Center for Business Services serves the community as an economic and workforce resource.
-The Center is responsive to the education and training needs of the Tri-County Region (Penobscot, Piscataquis and Hancock Counties), and works with businesses and community partners to address workforce growth, training needs, professional development, and education.
+The Center is responsive to the education and training needs, and works with businesses and community partners to address workforce growth, training needs, professional development, and education.